-Although unlikely, manmade or naturally occurring emergencies involving biological agents, chemical agents, or radiation are always a possibility.
-Working with Federal, state, and local agencies, PHP acts to safeguard the public in case of such incidents through emergency planning and in-state coordination of the Strategic National Stockpile (SNS).
+Although unlikely, manmade or naturally occurring emergencies involving biological agents, chemical agents, radiation, or nuclear attack are always a possibility.
+Working with federal, state, and local agencies, the Public Health Preparedness Branch (PHP) acts to safeguard the public in case of such incidents through emergency planning and in-state coordination of the Strategic National Stockpile (SNS).

 A bioterrorism attack is the deliberate release of viruses, bacteria, or other germs (agents) used to cause illness or death in people, animals, or plants.
 Biological agents can be spread through the air, through water, or in food, and may be used by terrorists.
 Some bioterrorism agents, like the smallpox virus, can be spread from person to person and some, like anthrax, cannot.

 Biological agents are viruses, bacteria or other germs that can be found naturally occurring in the environment.
 An act of bioterrorism involves the deliberate release of harmful biological agents to cause illness or death in people, animals, or plants.
 Bioterrorism agents can be spread through the air or put into food or water, and can be extremely difficult to detect.
 Some biological agents, like the smallpox virus, can be spread from person to person, while others, such as anthrax, cannot.

 The following are common biological agents of concern for bioterrorism: